ranfysvalle02/prefect-ray-agent/README.md

 * The code showcases how Ray is used to run the CustomAgent in a distributed manner.
 * Prefect handles task scheduling, execution, and logging, ensuring workflow reliability.

+## Distributed Computing Power: A Catalyst for Innovation

+Distributed computing systems, like those powered by Ray, are poised to revolutionize a wide range of industries and solve some of the world's most pressing challenges.
+By harnessing the power of distributed computing, we can unlock new possibilities in scientific research, artificial intelligence, financial services, the Internet of Things, and beyond.

 **The Power of Structured Output**

 Structured output is a technique that involves producing outputs in a predefined format, such as JSON or XML.
 This can be particularly useful in agentic workflow automation, as it allows agents to easily communicate and exchange data.